 The festival hall

-The festival hall is envisaged to constitute the centre of the Operndorf Afrika and to function as a place of art: It is envisaged that theatre, film and opera performances and other cultural events should take place here, at the same time it should serve as a place, for gatherings and as a meeting place.
+Our vision is for The festival hall to be in the centre of the Operndorf Afrika and to function as a place of art: It is envisaged that theatre, film and opera performances and other cultural events should take place here, at the same time it should serve as a place, for gatherings and as a meeting place.
 The festival hall and fairground are located in the direct vicinity of the school, the settlements and the functional modules, in which the residents teach, learn, live and work.
-This is an arrangement, which should provide for a direct integration of the cultural life in everyday life.
-The square in front of the future festival hall has already today evolved into a public meeting place and event venue.
+This is an arrangement, which should provide for direct integration of cultural life in everyday life.
+The square in front of our future festival hall has already today evolved into a public meeting place and event venue.